 Spice it up with the use of descriptive words.
 The goal here is to get your mind thinking outside of the box.
 You’re starting with a big lump of clay.

 Sparkpush is an example of this very process.
 When it was time to pick a business name, we struggled with how.
 Ultimately, we merged two of our main goals.
 To provide entrepreneurs with ideas to spark their own imaginations.
-Secondly, to give them the push, motivation if you well, to develop those ideas.
+Secondly, to give them the push, motivation if you well, to develop those endeavors.

 Create a list that tells an engaging story.